onyx-and-iris/vban-cmd-python/README.md

 # VBAN CMD
 This package offers a Python interface for the [Voicemeeter RT Packet Service](https://vb-audio.com/Voicemeeter/VBANProtocol_Specifications.pdf).

-It allows a client to connect to a Voicemeeter installation on a remote machine so long as a valid connection can be established between both systems, and VBAN is configured correctly.
-In similar fashion to the Remote API you can set and get parameters for strips/buses.
+It can be used standalone as well as to extend the [Voicemeeter Remote API](https://github.com/onyx-and-iris/voicemeeter-api-python) since the two interfaces have been designed to offer the same higher level classes/methods.
+Not everything available in the Remote API interface is available through this one.

+Only the TEXT service sub protocol has been implemented, for sending audio across a network with VBAN you will need to look elsewhere.

-Tested against
+## Tested against
 - Basic 1.0.8.1
 - Banana 2.0.6.1
 - Potato 3.0.2.1